Ecommerce CRO is one of the most important elements to growing an ecommerce business.

 Let’s say you run an ecommerce business doing $1 million per year in sales at an average conversion rate of 1%.
 That means for every 100 visitors to the store, 1 of them will convert into a sale.

 Now, if you can increase your store’s conversion rate by 1% bringing it up to 2% then congratulations, you just doubled your store’s annual revenue to $2 million.

 Did you know on average, ecommerce businesses are spending $92 to acquire customers (growth lever #1) and only $1 is spent on converting them (growth lever #4)?
 Source.

-So while your competitors spend all their time on increasing traffic through paid ads and SEO, you can ad conversion rate optimisation to your growth strategy and experience some fantastic results without the heavy costs associated with traffic acquisition.
+So while your competitors spend all their time on increasing traffic through paid shopping ads and SEO, you can add conversion rate optimisation to your growth strategy and experience some fantastic results without increasing costs associated with traffic acquisition.

 How To Increase Your Ecommerce Conversion Rate

 1. Place Your Best Offer ‘Above The Fold’

 What does Above the fold mean exactly?
 It’s anything on your site that’s immediately visible without scrolling.